 Format Power BI Waterfall Chart Breakdown

 Let me change the value to 2.
-It means the waterfall allows a maximum of two breakdowns in between each product container.
+It means the waterfall allows a maximum of two breakdowns between each product container.

 Format Power BI Waterfall Chart Title